zalky/cues/README.md

      ...)
    ```

-   This would typically be used to unblock and clean up blocked
+   This would typically be used to unblock and dispose of blocked
    threads.

 Finally there is another blocking read function, `cues.queue/alts!!`